MAD: Manifold Attracted Diffusion: Numerical Experiments

 We created a synthetic dataset of clean samples, added noise, and trained a diffusion model only on the noisy data.
-Our clean distribution consists of $8$-bit grayscale $64\!\times\!64$ images depicting $4$ different shapes, each appearing with equal probability and rotated by an angle chosen uniformly at random (see Figure~\ref{fig:synth_data}, left).
+Our clean distribution consists of $8$-bit grayscale $64\!\times\!64$ images depicting $4$ different shapes, each appearing with equal probability and rotated by an angle chosen uniformly at random (see Figure~\ref{fig:synth_data}, top).
 As such, this probability distribution is essentially supported on $4$ disjoint $1$-dimensional manifolds in pixel space.
 We then add two types of corruption to obtain noisy samples.
-Firstly, we blot out large parts of the shape, by uniformly randomly picking $50$ locations on the boundary of the shape and subtracting Gaussian bump functions centered at those locations from the clean image.
-Secondly, we add i.i.d.\@ Gaussian noise to each pixel, resulting in images where the original shapes can hardly be discerned from a single image (see Figure~\ref{fig:synth_data}, right).
-We then trained a DDPM++ model\footnote{Using the method from the accompanying github to \cite{edm} with default settings except for $\mathrm{cond}=0$ and $\mathrm{augment}=0$, which took roughly $14$ hours on a single $A100$ GPU.} on a set of $100\,000$ of such noisy samples for a duration of $3$~mimg, i.e.\@ $30$ repeats per image.
-When using the trained network for standard score inference we obtain a reproduction of the corrupted samples (see Figure~\ref{fig:synth_results}, right).
-In contrast, running our extended score inference, we obtain samples showing the original shapes (see Figure~\ref{fig:synth_results}, left).
-Figure~\ref{fig:synth_ab_grid} in the Appendix illustrates the dependence on the extended score parameters $\delta$, $a$, $b$, and $p$.
+First, we blot out large parts of the shape, by uniformly randomly picking $50$ locations on the boundary of the shape and subtracting Gaussian bump functions centered at those locations from the clean image.
+Second, we add i.i.d.\@ Gaussian noise to each pixel, resulting in images where the original shapes can hardly be discerned from a single image (see Figure~\ref{fig:synth_data}, bottom).
+We then trained a DDPM++ model\footnote{Using the method from the github to \cite{edm} with default settings except for $\mathrm{cond}=0$ and $\mathrm{augment}=0$, which took roughly $14$ hours on a single $A100$ GPU.} on a set of $100\,000$ of noisy samples for a duration of $3$~mimg, i.e.\@ $30$ repeats per image.
+When using the trained network for standard score inference we obtain a reproduction of the corrupted samples (see Figure~\ref{fig:synth_results}, bottom).
+In contrast, running our extended score inference, we obtain samples showing the original shapes (see Figure~\ref{fig:synth_results}, top).
+Figure~\ref{fig:synth_ab_grid} in the Appendix illustrates the dependence on the extended score parameters $\Delta$, $a$, $b$, and $p$.
+In order to test whether our method works on corrupted training data beyond the case of Gaussian noise, we also trained a DDPM++ model, using the same training settings, on a set of $100\,000$ synthetic samples, where each pixel was set to $0$ with probability $0.5$ (see Figure~\ref{fig:synth-pixel} in Appendix \ref{sub:additionalnumerics}).
+As can be seen in Table~\ref{table}, for both cases extended score inference leads to a significant improvement in FID compared to the standard score, which generates samples with essentially the same distance to the clean data as the noisy data.